gulachek/esmakefile/README.md

 ### Build Scripts

-i❤️make targets creating a well defined and predictable build of a project.
+esmakefile targets creating a well defined and predictable build of a project.
 If the developer automates generation of package files for distribution as build outputs, these are appropriate.
-While it is appropriate for a developer to generate install files for a package, **i❤️make does not target installation itself.** If a package manager like `brew` is used which favors source installs, the installer should run the i❤️make build script to generate well-defined outputs and then install those outputs to expected locations.
+While it is appropriate for a developer to generate install files for a package, **esmakefile does not target installation itself.** If a package manager like `brew` is used which favors source installs, the installer should run the esmakefile build script to generate well-defined outputs and then install those outputs to expected locations.